Start out on the right financial foot by selecting a repayment plan that works for you.

 - The repayment period may extend past the standard 10 years.

-- IBR offers loan forgiveness to borrowers who have made 300 qualifying payments on/after July 1, 2009.
+- IBR offers loan forgiveness to borrowers who have made 300 qualifying payments on or after July 1, 2009.
 Any remaining balance forgiven may be taxable.
 Please consult a tax advisor or the IRS with any questions.

 - How to Apply:

-On April 19, 2022, the U.S. Department of Education (ED) announced several changes and updates related to Income-Driven Repayment (IDR) plans to include adjustments to borrower accounts, several one-time loan forgiveness actions, and new policies.
+On April 19, 2022, the U.S. Department of Education (ED) announced several changes and updates related to IDR plans to include adjustments to borrower accounts, several one-time loan forgiveness actions, and new policies.
 Learn more information from ED.